CadetEditor/CadetEngine-as/README.md

 CadetEngine is a component-based AS3 Scene Engine supporting 2D and 3D GPU accelerated rendering, physics, custom behaviours and 3rd party library integration.

-The CadetEngine framework supports extensibility by being separated into tiers, each tier augments the Cadet core library via it's own Flex Library project.
+The CadetEngine framework supports extensibility by being separated into tiers, each tier augments the Cadet core library via its own Flex Library project.

 Cadet (core)
 ------------